IMT DES MOINES MONUMENT MILE

 2018 race proceeds will aid in the restoration efforts of the Soldiers and Sailors Monument.
 Read more.

-The IMT Des Moines Monument Mile features a 1-mile course that is designed for participants of all ages and abilities.
+The IMT Des Moines Monument Mile features a 1-mile course on Thursday evening, September 20, that is designed for participants of all ages and abilities.
 With the Soldiers’ and Sailors’ Monument serving as the backdrop on Walnut Street, athletes will run from the Iowa State Capitol downhill to Cowles Commons starting at sunset.
 Course map.

-Live entertainment by Final Mix will be offered on the Local 5 stage before and after the race at Cowles Commons, along with activities food and refreshments.
-Complete schedule below.
+Live entertainment on the Local 5 Stage by Final Mix will be offered at Cowles Commons, along with activities, food and refreshments.
+For a complete schedule see below.
+All athletes receive an IMT Des Moines Monument Mile Covo Cup.
+Register now.

 Helping you get back to living.® For over 60 years, DMOS Orthopaedic Centers’ core beliefs have remained rooted in our dedication to caring for you.